Professor Anna Snaith

 Research interests and PhD supervision

-After studying at the University of Toronto and University College London, I worked initially at Anglia Ruskin University and came to King's in 2003.
-I teach and research in the modernist period, with particular expertise on Virginia Woolf, modernism and colonialism, modernist women writers, and sound studies.
+After gaining a BA from the University of Toronto and a Ph.D. from University College London, I worked initially at Anglia Ruskin University in Cambridge before coming to King's in 2003.

 - Virginia Woolf